moisam/laylaos/README.md

 # Licenses

 - LaylaOS is released under GPL v3.
-- PicoTCP (upon which our network stack is build) is released under GPL v2 or v3.
+- PicoTCP (upon which our network stack is built) is released under GPL v2 or v3.
 - ACPICA is released under a dual Intel and Unix-compatible licenses.
 - All other ported software come with their respective licenses.
 - Timidity files (needed for sound in DOOM) are in the public domain (see their `copyright.txt` file).